jfmengels/elm-review-documentation/README.md

 # elm-review-documentation

-Provides [`elm-review`](https://package.elm-lang.org/packages/jfmengels/elm-review/latest/) rules to help with the quality and correctness of your Elm project's documentation.
+Provides [`elm-review`](https://package.elm-lang.org/packages/jfmengels/elm-review/latest/) rules to help with the quality and correctness of your Elm project's documentation, both for packages and applications.

 ## Provided rules